nahkd123/file-structures-index/includes/mc-schematic/axiom-blueprint-v1/index.md

 - `compound`
     - `long Version`: Version of the blueprint.
 Currently `0`.
     - `string Author`: Author of this blueprint.
-    - `int BlockCount`: Number of blocks in this blueprint.
+    - `int BlockCount`: Number of blocks in this blueprint. (used for indexing?).
     - `byte LockedThumbnail`
     - `string Name`: Name of blueprint.
     - `string[] Tags`: List of tags for this blueprint.